JaredCiccarello/reading-notes/Code 401 - Advanced Software Development/Week2/Notes8.md

 python -m ten_thousand.game
-This will run this as a module
+This will run your game as a module
 BUT executes it as a script

 IF you run as a script, your imports will not work